jackbandy/ethical-issues-in-computing-fall-2025-uic/out-of-class-exercises/06-personal-commitments.md

 There is no length requirement for this exercise, however, the main statements should fit on a page.
 If you find yourself writing more, consider organizing into "summary" and "explanation" sections.

+If you have no idea where to start, you might begin by reviewing the [ACM Code of Ethics](https://www.acm.org/code-of-ethics) to see potential principles that you may want to adopt and/or revise.

 As always, please do email me (`jxb@uic.edu`) with any questions.